VCCT-MAST5112-2025-G1/MAST_POE_ST10497775/README.md

 6.Price Code Complete

+## Change log Part 3
+Created a new document to store all my styles

+added styles to my external stylesheet and removed from my first screen

+added background color to welcome text first screen

+created a tsx for my array and price

+changed context.tsx to async.tsx and added all the arrays

+added Async Arrays to Async.tsx

+deleted code from async second screen and thrid screen

+added arrays

+deleted async.tsx and added previous code for second screen

+deleted Async tsx

+added previous code in my thrid screen

+exported styles from second screen to an external tsx

+extracted styles from thirdscreen to external tsx

+added average price for the second screen

+added calculation average price on the thrid screen and changed the background color for some text for visibility

+added the fourth screen and put it on tab navigator

+added icons to the tab navigation

+added a background to top text in the second screen

 ## References

 Meta. (n.d.)
 React – The library for web and native user interfaces.
 Available at: < https://react.dev/  >